intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/databricks.md

 ### 2. Generate initialization script

 [Init script](https://learn.microsoft.com/en-us/azure/databricks/clusters/init-scripts) is used to Install BigDL or other libraries.
-First, you need to put the **init script** to [DBFS](https://docs.databricks.com/dbfs/index.html), you can use one of the following ways.
+First, you need to put the **init script** into [DBFS](https://docs.databricks.com/dbfs/index.html), you can use one of the following ways.

 **a.
 Generate init script in Databricks notebook**